Donor Data: How to Turn Insights Into Donations

 4. Contact information and preferences.

-For tips on creating the perfect donation form, you can refer to our article The Essential Qualities of an Online Donation Form
+Read Also: The Essential Qualities of an Online Donation Form

-Social media followers
+Social network followers

-Social media can help you with donor data in two ways:
+onlline platforms can help you with donor data in two ways:

 1. Once you have the contact information of prospective donors, you can look them up on social media.
 This is called social discovery.
 You can look up the interests and hobbies of your donors, glean information about their marital status, family, etc.

-2. The other way you can harness the power of social media is by reaching out to your existing followers and running campaigns to target them and involve them in the donor nurturing flow.
+2. The other way you can harness the power of online media is by reaching out to your existing followers and running campaigns to target them and involve them in the donor nurturing flow.

 Read Also: A Quick Guide To Getting Started With Donor Prospect Research